pact-foundation/pact-ruby/README.md

 - Simplify set up for consumer (Done)
   - Move server spawning into to the "at" method (Done)
   - automatically register before and after hooks in consumer (Done)
-- Provide before and after hooks and a place to define the app for Pact configuration in producer (remove Rspc from interface of Pact setup)
+- Provide before and after hooks and a place to define the app for Pact configuration in producer (remove Rspc from interface of Pact setup) (Done)
   - Set_up for state
   - Tear_down for state
   - Before hook for all
   - After hook for all
-- Make producer state lookup try consumer defined state first, then fall back to global one
+- Make producer state lookup try consumer defined state first, then fall back to global one (Done)
-- Put producer and consumer name into pact file
+- Put producer and consumer name into pact file (Done)
 - Remove consumer name from the rake task, as it should now be able to be determined from the pact file.
+(Done)

 Long term:
 - Decouple Rspec from Pact and make rspec-pact gem for easy integration